gferhpc/supercomputing.tue.nl/pages/documentation/software/modules/index.md

-# Modules available in the TU/e Umbrella HPC cluster
+# Environment modules available

-Available modules in the TU/e Umbrella HPC cluster are build from source or binaries and are installed in a central location, available to all nodes (including the login nodes) in the HPC Umbella Cluster.
+Available environment modules in the TU/e Umbrella HPC cluster are for software build from source or binaries and are installed in a central location, available to all nodes (including the login nodes) in the HPC Umbella Cluster.

 The following modules are allready available, on request new ones can be added.